devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - A DynamoDB RCU is up to 4 KB for a 1 strong or 2 eventually consisten reads per second.
 - A DynamoDB WCU is up to 1 KB for writes per second.
 - Lambda can run up to 15 minutes.
-- In Kinesis Data Streams the max amount of data per shard is 1 MB/s.
+- In Kinesis Data Streams the max amount of data per shard is 1 MB/s or 1000 RPS.
+- In Kinesis Data Streams retention period is from 24h to 1 week.
 - Max standard SQS delay is 15 minutes.
 - Max SQS message payload is 256 Kb.
 - Max SQS retention is 14 days.